medhakashyap/VisiCheck/README.md

 ## 6. Results

 - **Diabetic Retinopathy Detection:**
-  - Utilized a CNN model achieving an accuracy of 94%.
+  - Utilized a CNN model, achieving an accuracy of 94%.

 - **Cataract Detection:**
-  - Employed a custom CNN architecture achieving an accuracy of 95-98%.
+  - Employed a custom CNN architecture, achieving 95-98% accuracy.

 ## 7. Analysis of Results